A customer makes a fraud claim at their bank when an unauthorized transaction occurs on their account.

 - Customer Name: The name of the customer who initiated the transaction as stated in their identification document.

 - Customer Email: The email address used to initiate the transaction.
-If you generate an email address for your customer on Paystack and don't collect their email address as part of KYC, you can enter the auto-generated email here.
+If you generate an email address for your customer on Paystack and don't collect their personal email address as part of KYC, you can enter the auto-generated email here.

-- Address item was delivered to/Date item was delivered on: Where the customer bought physical goods, you should provide the address the goods were delivered to and the date when the goods were delivered.
+- Address item was delivered to/Date item was delivered on: If the customer bought physical goods, you should provide the address the goods were delivered to and the date when the goods were delivered.